Monday, April 5, 2010

 Article: Real-World Issues Motivate Students by Diane Curtis

+How does this relate to the work you do in your classroom?
 I have always been a firm believer that when students can relate their work to real life, they comprehend better and remember it longer.
 This article enlightened the use of world issues to motivate older students.
 The students enrolled in “Why Try” would enjoy solving today’s problems as a team, and would thrive on doing something that relates directly to the outside world.

 How does this deepen your thinking about this domain?
 Going about motivating students via real world problems, is an excellent idea.
 I think the article really deepened my views on “thinking outside the box”.
 I need to come at this domain from all angles, examining every opportunity to bring balance and control through engaging activities.